 Please enter the details of your team members below.
 Please note: each team member must give their consent for photographs and footage taken of them to be used by WaterAid and partners.

-Designing and building surface water intakes in highly unstable soils with photovoltaic pumping systems in remote areas
+Technical infrastructure: designing and building surface water intakes in highly unstable soils with photovoltaic pumping systems in remote areas

 In the Caribbean region of Nicaragua there is abundant surface water in low lying streams and rivers, but it is difficult to get the water to remote villages.
 Photovoltaic (solar electric) pumping is often a solution, but the ground is prone to erosion and the solar panels open to theft.

-Fecal sludge management business plan and equipment design
+Technical hardware and business solutions challenge: faecal sludge management business plan and equipment design

-On-site sanitation with small volume septic tanks is quickly becoming a popular solution in both rural and urban areas of the Caribbean Coast of Nicaragua.
-WaterAid Nicaragua has successfully developed a prototype, based on the rope pump, to manually extract highly liquid fecal sludge from existing tanks.
+Onsite sanitation with small volume septic tanks is quickly becoming a popular solution in both rural and urban areas of the Caribbean coast of Nicaragua.
+WaterAid Nicaragua has successfully developed a prototype, based on the rope pump, to manually extract highly liquid faecal sludge from existing tanks.

-Tracking hygiene promotion using household visits
+Technical software challenge: tracking hygiene promotion using household visits

 One of the strategies we use for community-based behavior change is to recruit and train voluntary hygiene promoters in communities.
-These people conduct periodic household visits during the project cycle to evaluate whether the situation is positive or negative with respect to five basic indicators, including handwashing, use of toilets, household water treatment, and solid waste.
+These people conduct periodic household visits during the project cycle to evaluate whether the situation is positive or negative with respect to basic indicators, including handwashing, use of toilets, household water treatment, and solid waste.
 When the situation is considered positive, a happy water drop is placed on the monitoring board and when the situation needs improvement a sad water drop is placed on the chart.
 This approach can also be applied in school classrooms, and with a focus on maternal and child health.

 Design of a legal-finance framework for a hub for entrepreneurial initiatives for self-supply

-WaterAid has launched a WASH (water, sanitation and hygiene) SMART Center to strengthen the supply chain for Smart Market-based Affordable and Repairable Technologies, such as rope pumps, water filters, in-line chlorinators, on-site sanitation solutions, etc. The Center aims to: demonstrate existing SMART solutions on-site; act as a hub to link clients and suppliers; incubate social entrepreneurs capable of developing the supply chains to reach hard to reach people; and provide technical support and micro-financing services.
+WaterAid has launched a WASH (water, sanitation and hygiene) SMART Center to strengthen the supply chain for Smart Market-based Affordable and Repairable Technologies, such as rope pumps, water filters, inline chlorinators, onsite sanitation solutions, etc. The Center aims to demonstrate existing SMART solutions onsite; act as a hub to link clients and suppliers; incubate social entrepreneurs capable of developing the supply chains to reach hard to reach people; and provide technical support and micro-financing services.

 By signing up to Water Innovators, you agree to receive updates from WaterAid and WaterAid trading.
 You can unsubscribe at any time.